deramos/smartwatch-activity-classifier/README.md

-# Smartwatch AWS Lakehouse
+# Smartwatch Activity Classifier
-Lakehouse for staging, modeling, classifying, and generating new Apple SmartWatch Data.
+Module for staging, modeling, classifying, and generating new Apple SmartWatch Data.
 We will use AWS S3, AWS EMR, Kafka, Apache Spark, and Databricks Datagen.

 ## Data Loading